ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/measure-definitions.md

 This data set contains two different measures.
 The first observed value is measured using the measure `Average Height`, and the second observed value uses the measure `Average Weight`.
 This is a common way measures are represented in a standard shape data set.

+**N.B.
+It is important but often tricky to distinguish between a measure and the unit of measure when defining your data cube.** When deciding on the measure, try to make sure that it would be possible to recorded the same phenomenon in a different unit; this supports comparability of your data with other cubes.

 ## When to use measures